-Is This The Real Reason Floyd Mayweather Wants Fight Conor McGregor?
-[RUMORS]
+Is This The Real Reason Floyd Mayweather Wants To Fight Conor McGregor?
+[Rumors]

 Floyd Mayweather has been really pushing for Conor McGregor to fight him.
 He even recently said that he will come out of retirement in order to fight the UFC champion.
-Many have interpreted Mayweather’s was using the fight as just another way for him to enlarge his huge ego.
+Many have interpreted that Mayweather was using the fight as just another way for him to enlarge his huge ego.
 But there are some sources that say there’s another reason for Floyd’s enormous enthusiasm.

 THIS JUST IN: Floyd Mayweather says he's coming out retirement to face Conor McGregor in June. (via @MMAFighting) pic.twitter.com/luE6QUW3PL